openstack-archive/sahara-specs/specs/kilo/edp-spark-swift-integration.rst

 This does present some security risk, but it is no greater than the risk already presented by Oozie jobs that include Swift credentials.
-In fact, this is probaby safer since a user must have direct access to the job directory to read the credentials written by Sahara.
+In fact, this is probably safer since a user must have direct access to the job directory to read the credentials written by Sahara.

 Data model impact